sugimotot/btsdoc-portal/bbf/user_guide/fund_account.md

 #### (Example) Deposit STEEM by using a Gateway service

 You use `ADDRESS` and `MEMO` to deposit funds.
-The below images shows both forms for deposit funds.
+The below images show a Deposit and a Deposit(Beta) forms.

 <p align="center">
   <img src="https://github.com/bitshares/how.bitshares.works/blob/master/bbf/img/deposit-steem-legacy.png" width="650" title="password login">